 Pitt students can apply for scholarships through Pitt sponsored scholarships and national scholarships from various organizations including the U.S. Department of Education.
 These scholarships are competitive and students are encouraged to apply if interested in additional support to fund your study abroad or other research opportunities.

-If you are an undergraduate planning to study abroad apply to get a little extra funding for your trip through the Center for African Studies.
+If you are a student planning to study abroad apply to get a little extra funding for your trip through the Center for African Studies.

-The Center for African Studies has undergraduate and graduate student ambassadors each semester who work in the center 10 hours each week and receive some tuition remission.
+The Center for African Studies has graduate student fellows each semester who work in the center 10 hours each week and receive some tuition remission.

 The International Studies Fund (ISF) is intended to help students at the University of Pittsburgh conduct research on international issues or in international settings and/or with international collaborators.
 “International” is defined as relating to another country or culture, comparative analysis covering more than one country or culture, studies of international relations or of transnational activities, or studies which examine topics related to global issues or collaborative projects with partners around the world.